-accidents Occupational death cause and disabilities among millions of workers around the world [1].
+Occupational accidents cause death and disabilities among millions of workers around the world [1].
 Coal miners are more prone to workrelated accidents than others due to the nature of the work and the equipment required [2].
 Such careers impose significant physical, psychological, social, and economic burdens on workers' life.
 According to the International Labor Organization (ILO), approximately 333 million occupational accidents occur worldwide each year, about 163 million workers suffer from occupational diseases, and about two million of them die from various diseases [3].
 Mining, among dangerous jobs, is one of the occupations with most frequent fatal accidents [4].
-Factors, such as ignorance of work safety standards by mine owners and miners, inattentiveness to risk factors work, carelessness in using personal protective equipment, and disregard for environmental hazards produce adverse outcomes [5, 6].
+Factors, such as ignorance of work safety standards by mine owners and miners, inattentiveness to risk factors at work, using personal carelessness in protective equipment, and disregard for environmental hazards produce adverse outcomes [5, 6].
 In the Iranian health system, the "Environmental and Occupational Health Bureau" of the Ministry of Health (MoH) bears the main responsibility for responding to mine-related accidents.
 This line responsibility (environmental units) rests with environmental and occupational health units in the health department of medical universities [6].

-Copyright: © 2021 The Author(s); Published by Rafsanjan University of Medical Sciences.
-This is an open-access article distributed under the terms of the Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited
+Copyright: \bigcirc 2021 The Author(s); Published by Rafsanjan University of Medical Sciences.
+This is an open-access article distributed under the terms of the \neg Creative Commons Attribution License (https://creativecommons.org/licenses/by/4.0), which permits unrestricted use, distribution, and reproduction in any medium, provided the original work is properly cited